michaelawyu/nanopie/docs/index.md

 `String` value and a `Integer` value respectively.

 !!! note
-    Both fields have constraints specified:
+    Both fields have hints and constraints specified:

     * The `name` field must be an alphabetic string with a maximum of 20 characters and a minimum of 1 character.
     * The `age` field must be an integer no smaller than `1` and no greater than `100`.

-    `nanopie` can use these constraints to validate data.
+    `nanopie` can use these hints and constraints to validate data.

 ### Writing the microservice